Oscar (bull): PRCA career

-In 1972, Barmby sold his second rodeo string, including Oscar, to RSC.
-This was his final sale of bucking stock, and he retired from contracting.
+In 1972, Barmby sold his second rodeo string, including Oscar, to Rodeo Stock Contractors (Bob Cook, Jack Roddy, Jack Sparrowk) out of Clements, California.
+This was Barmby's final sale of bucking stock, prior to retiring as a stock contractor.

-Oscar bucked in the PRCA for his entire career, which began with RSC shortly after they bought him.
-For the first five years that RSC bucked Oscar, over 100 bull riders tried and failed to get a qualified ride on him.
+Oscar bucked in the PRCA for his entire career, which began with Rodeo Stock Contractors (RSC), shortly after they bought him.
+For the first five years that RSC bucked Oscar, over 100 bull riders tried and failed to make a qualified ride on him.
 To incentivize the riders, RSC offered a bronze "Oscar" to the first rider to make 8 seconds on him.

 In 1973, Oscar made his debut in a documentary film due to a challenge from a Mexican charro named Elias Arriolla.
-The documentary was a Disney film titled "The Great American Cowboy."
+The documentary was a Disney film titled The Great American Cowboy, which later went on to win an Academy Award.
 Arriolla was permitted to use both hands (bull riding rules specify one hand) and he only needed to stay on for five seconds instead of the normal requirement of eight seconds; nevertheless, Oscar tossed him in less than two seconds.

 Finally, in 1975, John Davis succeeded in being the first bull rider to ride Oscar and win the bronze statue.
 Davis conquered Oscar in July 1975 at the California Rodeo Salinas.
 Davis also won the championship gold buckle that day.
 Also in 1975, Randy Mager obtained one of his two rides from Oscar at the National Finals Rodeo when he finished as the Reserve World Champion.
 Even after these rides, Oscar still was ridden very infrequently.